harrystech/arthur-redshift-etl/README.md

 ```

 Arthur is an ETL tool for managing a data warehouse in the AWS ecosystem.

 Arthur is designed to manage a warehouse in full-rebuild mode where the entire warehouse is rebuilt,
-from scratch, every night.
+from scratch, every night and then updated using refresh runs during the day.
 Arthur is not designed to support streaming or micro-batch ETLs.
-Arthur is best suited for organizations whose data are managed in a stateful transactional database and have
+Arthur is best suited for organizations whose data are managed in a stateful transactional database
-lots of complicated business logic for their data transformations that they want to be able to manage effectively.
+and have lots of complicated business logic for their data transformations that they want to be able
+to manage effectively.

 _If you’re interested in this approach or are in a similar situation, then we’d like to talk to you._
 _Please reach out and let’s have a data & analytics meetup._